alankrantas/microbit-micropython-cookbook/README.md

 print(mem_info(1))
 ```

-You can also use garbage collection to free some memory if possible:
+You can also use garbage collection to free some memory if possible (it's not magic after all):

 ```python
 import gc